hands holding soil

 Microbial diversity is essential for functioning farms

-complete the cycle of life through the process of fermentation and decomposition.
-They break down organic waste and use the remaining minerals and nutrients for regeneration, enabling soil, crops and livestock to flourish.
+They have successfully colonised every corner of the planet and every living creature, completing the cycle of life through fermentation and decomposition.
+They break down organic waste and recycle the remaining minerals and nutrients for regeneration, enabling soils, crops and livestock to thrive.

-Most microbes are helpful and life enhancing; very few cause disease.
-A healthy soil microbiome contains trillions of diverse microorganisms doing thousands of different jobs, from keeping soils nutrient rich and supporting livestock health through to delivering nutrients to plants.
+Most microbes are beneficial and life-enhancing, with only a few causing disease.
+A healthy soil microbiome contains trillions of diverse microorganisms performing thousands of different functions, from maintaining nutrient-rich soils and supporting livestock health to delivering essential nutrients to plants.

-Without microbes there would be no life as we know it
+Without microbes, life as we know it would not exist!

 “To live in a sustainable world we need to learn how to live in the cycle of life and make it real and sustainable.
 Effective microorganisms are very good at this.
 They naturally have an intelligence that will assist what is growing and also assist what is decaying.